Node-Virtualization/node-virtualbox/README.md

 # Troubleshooting

 * Make sure that Guest account is enabled on the VM.
-* This library starts VMs headlessly by default.
+* It starts VMs headlessly by default.
 If you're having with executing a command, start the VM with GUI and run observe the screen after executing same command.
 * For the "Concurrent guest process limit is reached" error message, only solution I know is to reset the VM.

 # Example Uses